 - 1 Teaspoon Dried Thyme Leaves

 - 2 Cups Rice Cooked

 - Preheat oven to 350 degrees.
 Spray an 11 X 13-inch baking dish with nonstick cooking spray.

 - In a large mixing bowl, stir together the ingredients for the sauce and set aside.
 Add chopped cabbage and stir to evenly combine.
 Set aside.

 - In a large nonstick skillet, add the olive oil, onion and garlic and saute over medium heat until the onion is soft, about 5 minutes.
 Add the ground beef, 2 teaspoons salt and 3/4 teaspoons pepper and cook over medium high heat, crumbling the beef as it cooks, until the meat is no longer pink.
 Drain off fat.
 Add 1 (15 ounce) can tomato sauce, 1/2 teaspoon dried dill, thyme, sage, bacon and rice and stir until evenly combined.

-- Layer half of the cabbage in prepared baking dish.
+- Layer half of the cabbage in the prepared baking dish.
 Top with all the meat and rice mixture.
 Top with the remaining cabbage.
 Cover with aluminum foil and place on a baking sheet.
 Bake in preheated oven for 45 minutes.
 Uncover, then sprinkle top with cheese and bake 20 minutes or until casserole is bubbly and cheese is melted.
 Let stand 5 minutes before serving.

 ©GonnaWantSeconds.com.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.